d-shap/plex/README.md

     ```

 ## VPN configuration
-Plex uses external resources (for example, the Movie Database) that can be not accessible without VPN.
+Plex uses external resources (for example, the Movie Database) that may be not accessible due to some restrictions.
 To make them accessible VPN should be used.
-Container contains OpenVPN client, that can be used to turn the VPN connection on.
+Container contains OpenVPN client.

-1. Set values for these environment variables in **/usr/sbin/plex** file:
+Before starting VPN, username and password should be set in this environment variables:
 * VPN_USERNAME
 * VPN_PASSWORD

+To start VPN connection:
-2. Get the list of available configurations:
+1. Get the list of available configurations:
     ```
     sudo pxutil vpnList
     ```